 How will spent fuel be handled during the dismantling process?

-- All spent fuel will be transported away from the site before dismantling begins.
+- All spent fuel has been transported away from the site before dismantling begins.

 What is the quantity of decay heat in the fuel and to what can it be compared?

 - The decay heat of one spent fuel rod used in an FiR 1 research reactor is less than 1 watt, which does not raise the fuel temperature much above the ambient temperature.
-This means that a dry container can be used to transport the spent research reactor fuel.
+This means that a dry container was suitable for transporting the spent research reactor fuel.
 This is very different in the case of nuclear power plant reactors: Spent fuel from such reactors generates several kilowatts of decay heat (about the same as an electric sauna stove) per bundle and requires constant cooling to prevent fuel damage.

 How will the safety and cleanliness of the work site be sufficiently ensured to avoid any harm to people or the environment?